-- 4.11.
+4.11.
 Administration expenses consist of all expenses the administering authority must incur in performing its duties to administer entitlements and provide benefit information.
 This includes staff costs, IT costs, general costs such as stationary and postage, membership fees, and costs associated with the provision of additional voluntary contributions.
-Oversight and governance expenses can include the cost of selection, appointment and performance monitoring of fund managers, investment advisory services, legal and actuarial services, and audit fees. - 4.12.
-The large increase in transaction costs and custody fees in 2021/22 is the result of the appointment of Northern Trust as Transition Manager to undertake the transition of the Fund's passive equities out of Blackrock and UBS and into LCIV PEPPA and Storebrand Global ESG Plus funds which commenced in the second half of the financial year, concluding in the second quarter of the financial year 2022/23.
+Oversight and governance expenses can include the cost of selection, appointment and performance monitoring of fund managers, investment advisory services, legal and actuarial services, and audit fees.

+4.12.
+The increase in transaction costs in 2022/23 was the result of the sale of the Fund's passive equities out of Blackrock and UBS and into Storebrand Global ESG Plus funds and Storebrand Emerging Markets which, concluded in the third quarter of the financial year 2022/23.